dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * Why this problem is important?
 * Why current solution won't work for this problem?

+Motivation usually comes with observation, and observation will be bettern come with explanation or hypothesis.

 Note that motivation should be independent of our design.

 ## Challenges